NEED HELP? Talk To A Door Expert.

 How Fire Rated Hollow Metal Doors are Tested

 Hollow Metal Doors are an important part of the security and the fire resistance of a commercial building.
-Often these are used as an outside door such as a fire escape door leading out onto the street as opposed to a glass entrance door made of aluminum.
+These doors are often used as outside fire escape exits, unlike aluminum glass entrance doors.

 These strict guidelines ensure that hollow metal fire rated doors have the correct fire protection rating to keep the occupants of a building safe in the event of disaster.